Accommodate Life Safety and Security Needs

 The primary codes that address life safety are NFPA 101, Life Safety Code; the International Building Code; and NFPA 914, Code for Fire Protection of Historic Structures.
 NFPA 914 addresses performance approaches and equivalencies for achieving code compliance.
 Application of these codes should be done in consultation with code authorities and preservation experts.
 A number of states have enacted rehabilitation and historic building codes that may lessen the alteration of historic material.
 These codes address the following issues, depending on type of use:

-- Fire and Smoke Detection: Early detection of heat and smoke is critical to extinguishing fires with minimum damage to historic resources.
+Fire and Smoke Detection: Early detection of heat and smoke is critical to extinguishing fires with minimum damage to historic resources.
 Very early response/detection systems can eliminate the need for suppression systems.
+This is not a common practice, and careful coordination with the relevant Authority having Jurisdiction is required.
 See also Technical Preservation Guideline 3.1—Fire Safety Retrofitting (PDF 1.9 MB), U.S. General Services Administration, Public Buildings Service, 2001.
 This publication provides guidance on location of detection devices unobtrusively.

-- Fire Suppression Systems: The purpose of fire suppression systems is to cover all surfaces evenly.
+Fire Suppression Systems: The purpose of fire suppression systems is to cover all surfaces evenly.
 However, this can result in damage to historic finishes.
 Evaluate fire loads to determine appropriate protection.
 Use computer modeling to identify high-risk areas.
 Select and locate fire suppression systems to minimize water and subsequent mold damage to historic fabric.
 Alternative suppression systems such as dry systems (where lines are not filled with water), mist systems, and time delay with alarms prior to activation, help reduce water damage.
-Halon systems may be useful in small, contained areas where high-value, water sensitive collections are present.
+Halon has been phased out, so the designer should specify a currently acceptable substitute for Halon as required.
 Careful and sensitive installation of suppression systems is critical to the preservation of the character of historic spaces.
 See the WBDG Secure/Safe—Plan for Fire Protection.

 Integrate Seismic Upgrades